This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Lemony Arugula Walnut Spread

-- Green Pea & Basil Spread
+- Green Pea Guacamole (No Avocados)

 Ingredients

-- 3 cups coarsely chopped broccoli florets (& some stems fine, too)
+- 3 cups coarsely chopped broccoli florets, & some stems fine, too

-- 1 15-ounce can white beans, rinsed and drained
+- 1 15-oz/425 g can white beans, rinsed and drained

-- large handful of cilantro leaves and tender stems (roughly 1 loosely packed cup)
+- large handful of cilantro leaves and tender stems, roughly 1 loosely packed cup

-- 3 tablespoons freshly squeezed lemon juice
+- 3 tablespoons 45 mL freshly squeezed lemon juice

-- 2 tablespoons tahini
+- 2 tablespoons 30 mL tahini (more, if desired)

-- 2 small cloves garlic, peeled
+- 2 cloves garlic, peeled

 - 3/4 teaspoon cumin

-- pinch of hot pepper flakes (optional)
+- pinch of hot pepper flakes, optional

 Instructions

 - Place the broccoli in a large saucepan fitted with a steamer basket and filled with about 1 inch of water.
 Cover and turn heat to high.
 Steam the broccoli until it is very tender (about 7 to 10 mins) but still a vibrant green.
-Remove broccoli from basket and let cool for at least 5 minutes, and the transfer to a food processor.
-Process until finely chopped.

 - Add the remaining ingredients, except the water, to the food processor; process until completely smooth, stopping to scrape sides of bowl periodically.
 If hummus is too thick, add a few teaspoons of water at a time until desired consistency is reached.
 Adjust seasonings to taste.